dibyendumajumdar/ravi/vscode-debugger/README.rst

 Implementation Notes
 --------------------
 The approach is to create a standalone executable that can be invoked by VSCode.
 VSCode communicates with the adapter via stdin/stdout.
-This means that Lua cannot use stdin/stdout - but for now nothing is done to prevent Lua access to these.
-Eventually any Lua output to stdout/stderr will be captured and sent to the debugger front-end.
+This means that Lua cannot use stdin/stdout therefore Lua output to stdout/stderr is captured and sent to the debugger front-end.

 VSCode communicates with the adapter using a JSON wire protocol.
 For a sample session look at `Example JSON Protocol Messages <https://github.com/dibyendumajumdar/ravi/blob/master/vscode-debugger/docs/example-protocol-messages.txt>`_.